How Much Does It Cost to Start a General Contracting Business in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a General Contracting Business, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($53,900 median startup cost), Wisconsin offers lower costs for a General Contracting Business.
+Wisconsin is close to the national average for General Contracting Business startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($51,700 median startup cost), Wisconsin offers lower costs for a General Contracting Business.

 Common Mistakes to Avoid